 *learn more about the construction of the mill (and see sources for this information) here.

 7 Warehouse Building: Formerly housed the wool and rag warehouses with a drive-in loading dock in the middle.
-Today the warehouse serves and the hub for visitors services and includes the museum’s orientation center, retail stores and galleries (click here for more information and link to retailers page), and offices.
+Today the warehouse serves and the hub for visitors services and includes the museum’s orientation center, retail stores and galleries (click here for more information), and offices.

 8 Library & Archives: This mid-20th century stucco building was built to house the mill’s retail store and offices and replaced a two story house that once stood here.
 Today the building houses extensive unique historical collections, including records from the Thomas Kay Woolen Mill and the Marion County Historical Society.
 It is open to researchers Tuesday-Friday noon-4pm.